MicrosoftDocs/power-automate-docs/articles/fix-flow-failures.md

 ## Identify the error

-1. Go to **My flows**
+1. Select **My flows**.
-2. Click on the flow that failed.
+1. Select the flow that failed.
-3. In the **28-day run history** section, click on the **date** of the failed run
+1. In the **28-day run history** section, select the **date** of the failed run.

-4. Details about the flow appear, and at least one step shows a red exclamation icon.
-Open that step and review the error message.
+   Details about the flow appear, and at least one step shows a red exclamation icon.
+1. Open that failed step, and then review the error message.

-5. On the right pane, you can see the **details** of the error and **How to fix** the error
+   On the right pane, you can see the **details** of the error and **How to fix** the error

 ![Error message](./media/fix-flow-failures/identify-error.png)